 Trust the tire installation experts at Jensen Tire & Auto to install your next set of new or seasonal tires.

 Tire installation: To find the correct tire size to fit your vehicle’s year, make, and model, check your owner’s manual.
 New tires should be purchased in sets of 4, or at least in matching groups of two on each axle.
+(For All Wheel Drive (AWD) vehicle owners, see detailed information in answer to next question below.)
 This keeps your tire wear even and extends the life of your new tires.
 You can shop for new tires here on our site by size, brand, or vehicle make, model, and year.
 Browse our extensive stock of new tires, and compare tire specifications and prices before you purchase, to ensure you’re getting the best new tires for your needs and budget at Jensen Tire & Auto.

 It pays to maintain: Remember, routine tire maintenance is extremely important — both to keep your family safe, and to ensure your vehicle’s long lifespan.

 Why replace your tires: All tire tread has a finite lifespan and begins to wear, eventually requiring replacement.
 Tire wear happens with typical driving, although various other factors such as driving habits, driving conditions, and weather may shorten the life of your tires.